parsonsmatt/parsonsmatt.github.io/_drafts/functor_applicative.markdown

 Perhaps if we use the *count* of elements rather than their order, we can have a more powerful impact.

 Since the length of the list is a number, we can potentially do numeric operations with the two numbers.
-We can't have negative or fractional numbers, so we're back to natural numbers, and that means we can choose between addition, multiplication, and exponentiation.
+We can't have negative or fractional lengths of lists, so we're back to natural numbers, and that means we can try addition and multiplication.
+Exponentiation might be a thing, but let's not get too crazy.
 We also have to consider that `pure f <*> as === fmap f as`.

 For that reason, we're limited in which operation we can choose.
 A `pure f <*> as` can't change the length of the list, otherwise it violates the law above.
 That means that, whatever operation we do, the `pure` function must correspond to a unit.
-There is another law which states that applicatives must be associative, which rules out exponentiation.
 So the combination of the *operation using the information of the context* and the *means of lifting a value* form a monoid.
+Fortunately, addition and multiplication both form a monoid with natural numbers.

 With `+`, the unit is `0`, and a list of length `0` is `Nil`.
 `pure _ = Nil` does not satisfy `pure f <*> as === fmap f as`, so `+` can't be used.
-What about multiplication?

-Multiplication with natural numbers forms a monoid, where the unit is 1.
+Our next choice is multiplication, which has a unit of 1.
 This means that our `pure` function will return a list of length 1.

 ```haskell